s4wave/spacewave/README.md

 Access help by adding the "-h" tag or running "hydra help."

-As a basic example, launch the daemon (use hydra_daemon.yaml from cmd/hydra):
+Launch the daemon (uses hydra_daemon.yaml on default):

 ```
 hydra daemon
 ```

-[Cross-platform example] of most of the Hydra APIs in use in a Go program.

-[Cross-platform example]: ./examples/cross-platform/main.go

-The full list of available CLI flags is currently:
+The full list of available daemon CLI flags is currently:

 ```
 OPTIONS: